- Route: Rockies

 I love taking on new challenges, and a big way I do this is through physical activity.
 I played basketball throughout high school and was on the cross country team.
 In college, I enjoy running and lifting.
 I go hiking with my family often, and my biggest accomplishment so far is hiking the four day Inca Trail to Machu Picchu in Peru.
 Another big goal of mine is to eventually hike every national park in the United States (4 down, 59 to go!).

-Outside of staying active, I love to crochet, read, and watch Netflix (currently re-watching Grey's Anatomy).
-I am also a huge Mavs fan, and I have quite the merch collection to prove it :).
+Outside of staying active, I love to read historical fiction, visit coffee shops, and watch Netflix (currently re-watching Grey's Anatomy).
+I am also a huge Dallas Mavs fan, and I have quite the merch collection to prove it :).

 Why I Ride

 My grandma was the most lively and vivacious person that I have ever known.
 She had the ability to make friends with anybody and everybody.
 She loved talking with others, and her personality could fill a room.
 She loved me and my sister immensely.

 At fifty-nine years old, she was diagnosed with Glioblastoma, given one year to live.
 This aggressive, terminal brain cancer ate away at my grandma.
 Previously walking for miles every day, she could now barely climb a flight of stairs.
 Previously talking nonstop to her family, her friends, and anyone she met, she could now barely string together a coherent sentence.
 This cruel cancer took away my grandma’s humanity— her ability to speak, to write, to understand.
 It reduced her to a fraction of who she was before.